Athletics at the 2022 Commonwealth Games – Women's hammer throw

 The women's hammer throw at the 2022 Commonwealth Games, as part of the athletics programme, took place in the Alexander Stadium on 4 and 6 August 2022.

+The winning margin was 4.45 metres which as of 2024 is the only time the women's hammer throw has been won by more than four metres at these games.

 Records

 Prior to this competition, the existing world and Games records were as follows: